cfmrp/mtool/README.md

 For all scorers, the `--trace` command-line option will enable per-item scores in the result (indexed by graph identifiers).
-For MRP and SMATCH, the `--limit` option controls the maximum number of node pairings or hill-climbing iterations, respectively, to attempt during the search (with defaults `500000` and `5`, respectively).
+For MRP and SMATCH, the `--limit` option controls the maximum node pairing steps or hill-climbing iterations, respectively, to attempt during the search (with defaults `500000` and `20`, respectively).
+As of early July, 2019, the search for none-to-node correspondences in the MRP metric can be initialized from the result of the random-restart hill-climbing (RRHC) search from SMATCH.
+This initialization is on by default; it increases running time of the MRP scorer but yields a guarantee that the `"all"` counts of matching tuples in MRP will always be at least as high as the number of `"c"`(orrect) tuples identified by SMATCH.
+To control the two search steps in MRP computation separately, the `--limit` option can take a colon-separated pair of integers, for example `5:100000` for five hill-climbing iterations and up to 100,000 node pairing steps.
+Note that multi-valued use of the `--limit` option is only meaningful in conjunction with the MRP metric, and that setting either of the two values to `0` will disable the corresponding search component.

 Analytics
 ---------